viaasana/Simple-Calculator-over-UART-Verilog-Testbench-RTL-/README.md

 # Simple Calculator over UART (Verilog Testbench + RTL)

-This project implements a simple calculator module (`simple_caculator`) in Verilog that communicates via UART.
+This project implements a simple calculator module (`simple_caculator` and `simple_caculator_v2`) in Verilog that communicates via UART.
 A testbench (`tb_simple_caculator`) simulates the UART transmission of operands and operators, and verifies the response from the calculator module.
 There are 2 versions: pipeline and non-pipeline.
 ## 🧮 Features